Just like driving down the road, people are using the internet as a vehicle to reach your site, creating traffic.

 Why is Mobile Important

 If you’ve only focused on the desktop version of your website thus far, you may be wondering why mobile is so important.
-Now that we have smartphones, people are viewing the internet from the palm of their hands now more than ever.
+Now that we have smartphones, people are viewing the internet from the palm of their hand now more than ever.
 More than half of users online are shown to browse a mobile website than the desktop version.
 At Content Studio NY, we use Google Analytics to record and report audience data and analyze user experience.
 Through analyzing this data, we know how imperative it is that we prioritize both mobile and desktop traffic.

 QR Codes, B2B and B2C